 - Product Developers can talk about manufacturing processes and stress loads, as well as talk about how a product elicits an emotion from a user.
 Their experience is usually broad, and they truly understand the entire process, concept to production, of a product, whether that product is a baby toy or an industrial laser.

 You may find yourself asking the question, when do I need an engineer to do that scary math?
-Well, when you work with a good Product Developer, they can handle pretty much anything that doesn’t need analysis or an engineering stamp, which saves you the extra cost of having a certified engineer work on the project.
+Well, when you work with a good Product Developer, they can handle almost anything.
+If you need real analysis or an engineering stamp, then you can hire a specific engineer for that portion.
 If you get to a point where an engineer is needed, or a manufacturer should be brought in, a good Product Developer will tell you and help bring on the right people to get your product into production.